zakky2k/health-checks/README2.md

 - 🌱 I’m currently learning AI / Neural nets, automation with Python
 - 🌱 Adding another comment to readme2 from local

+What happens if I dont use md notation?
 <!---
 zakky2k/zakky2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.